Siby-John-J/imaginaryAudio/docs/notes.md

 have to add all kind of middlewares

 # IMPORTENT
-need to add ajax for checking the fields
+need to add ajax for checking the fields, need to set middleware in app.js but not on routes [depends on situation]

 # in future